 Motley Fool Stock Advisor

-The Stock Advisor service is The Motley Fool’s flagship product and one of the most widely recognized investment newsletters in the industry.
+The Stock Advisor service is The Motley Fool’s flagship product and one of the most widely recognized investment services in the industry.

-The service operates on a simple premise: each month, subscribers receive two new stock recommendations, one from each of the Motley Fool co-founders, David and Tom Gardner.
+The service operates on a simple premise: each month, members receive two new stock recommendations.

 Every stock recommendation comes with a comprehensive report, providing a detailed analysis of the company, its financial health, competitive position, risks, and potential for future growth.

 Beyond the monthly recommendations, the service also provides a list of “Best Buys Now,” which are considered top opportunities from among all the stocks they’ve previously recommended.
-The service doesn’t just tell you when to buy; it also advises when it might be a good time to sell, which is relatively rare among stock picking services.
+The service doesn’t just tell you when to buy; it also recommends when it might be a good time to sell, which is relatively rare among stock recommending services.

 Key Features